The history of hair transplant

 Hair implants are currently considered one of the most effective methods to recover lost hair.
 But it took actually many years of research to perfect the FUE and DHI technique.
-Here is a brief overview of the history of hair transplant.
+Here is a brief overview of the history of the hair transplant surgery.

 Beginnings in the land of the rising sun

-The beginnings of the history of hair transplantation date back to 1930 in Japan.
+The history of hair transplantation dates back to 1930 in Japan.
 Dr. Sasagawa is considered to be the first to make attempts to transplant hair follicles into human skin.

 Nine years later another Japanese dermatologist, Dr. Okuda, describes a new method of hair transplantation.
 In this he proceeded to remove the scalp from the healed areas of the eyebrows or upper lips of burn victims.
 These newly grafted hair began to grow naturally again.

 Unfortunately the war overshadowed his research for what would be later known as the punch technique.
 For transplantation, he used hair follicles two to four millimeters in diameter.
 However, compared to the current hair transplant, this method was still very primitive and left scars on the treated areas.

 The origins of the strip technique

 The next chapter in the history of hair transplantation was written in 1943.
 Also in Japan with the dermatologist: Dr. Tamura.
 This time the method consisted in using smaller grafts, containing one to three hairs each.
 He made them by cutting a spindle-shaped band into the scalp.